arkane-systems/genie/README.md

 ## INSTALLATION

 You will first need to _apt install_ the _dbus_, _policykit-1_ and _daemonize_ packages.
-You will also need to install .NET Core 2.2 inside WSL, following the instructions here: https://dotnet.microsoft.com/download/linux-package-manager/debian9/runtime-2.2.5
+You will also need to install .NET Core 2.2 inside WSL, following the instructions here: https://dotnet.microsoft.com/download/linux-package-manager/debian9/runtime-2.2.5 .
+Genie also has a dependency on hostess ( https://github.com/cbednarski/hostess ), a copy of which has been placed in the wsl-translinux repo for your convenience and should install automatically.

 Debian and Ubuntu LTS users can simply install from the wsl-translinux apt repository, here: https://packagecloud.io/arkane-systems/wsl-translinux .
 Most dependencies will install automatically, but since the .NET Core runtime is in its own repository, you will still need to install it first.

 Otherwise, download genie.tar.gz from the releases page, untar it, and **copy** the files therewithin into  _/usr/local/bin_ .
 Make sure that they are _chown root_, and that `genie` is _chmod u+s_ - i.e., setuid root - and _chmod a+rx_ .
 The other files, including `genie.dll`, do not need to be either setuid or world-readable.
+You will also need to install hostess manually from the releases page of https://github.com/cbednarski/hostess .

 ### ...OR BUILD IT YOURSELF